Decision Tree vs. AI Chatbots: What’s the difference?

 What’s more, our developer and customer success team can help you with any concerns you have regarding the limitations of AI.

-In addition to chatbots, we offer a suite of customer contact channels and capabilities - including live chat, web calling, video chat, cobrowse, messaging, AI assistive tools, and more.
+In addition to chatbots and AI solutions, we offer a suite of customer contact channels and capabilities - including live chat, web calling, video chat, cobrowse, messaging, and more.

 You can even pick and choose the channels/features you need, allowing you to tailor our platform to fit your business and contact centre needs.